macarthur-lab/clinvar/README.md

 #### Usage notes

 Because ClinVar contains a great deal of data complexity, we made a deliberate decision to *not* attempt to capture all fields in our resulting file.
-We made an effort to capture a subset of fields that we believed would be most useful for genome-wide filtering, and also included `measureset_id` as a column to enable the user to look up additional details on the ClinVar website.
-For instance, the page for the variant with `measureset_id` 7105 is located at [ncbi.nlm.nih.gov/clinvar/variation/7105/](http://www.ncbi.nlm.nih.gov/clinvar/variation/7105/).
+We made an effort to capture a subset of fields that we believed would be most useful for genome-wide filtering, and also included `variation_id` as a column to enable the user to look up additional details on the ClinVar website.
+For instance, the page for the variant with `variation_id` 7105 is located at [ncbi.nlm.nih.gov/clinvar/variation/7105/](http://www.ncbi.nlm.nih.gov/clinvar/variation/7105/).
 Note that we also do not capture all of the complexity of the fields that are included.

 If you want to analyze the output file in R, a suitable line of code to read it in would be: